Chris35Wills/Chris35Wills.github.io/_posts/2018-07-31-binary_geotiff_processing.md

 	return image_array, (geotransform, inDs)
 ```

-Let's open and plot the output to see that it looks as expected:
+This returns a numpy array of the data (`data`) as well as a tuple of data relating to the dataset your read in including coordinate info (`geodata`).
+Let's open and plot the numpy array output to see that it looks as expected:

 ```python
 file_name="sk5545_DSM_2M.bin"